Gavin-Persad/introToTheDom/README.md

 1. Create a `index.js` file.

-2. Properly link `index.js` in your HTML document.
+2. Properly link `index.js` in your HTML document. *ask Google or Tutorbot, if you need help with this!*

 3. Check your javascript file is linked correctly by adding code to log a message:

 ```js
 console.log("Linked!");
 ```

+If you can't see your messages, double check the following:

+1. Your file path is correct.
+2. Your script tag is after the body tag of your html document or uses the defer attribute.
+3. Make sure to save the file and refresh the page.

 ### Ticket 1: Selecting DOM Elements